jasonknight/hyde/README.md

 Any file has at least the id of its name.
 So if you create a file: _footer.html, then you can find it with the `partial` command, i.e. `{{partial "_footer.html"}}`

+The id is literally the path to that file (always absolute path), so to get to a tidbit of code in `_src/some/sub/dir/_partial.md` you would use `{{partial "some/sub/dir/_partial.md"}}`.
+NOTE the missing `_src`, the root is omitted in all ids, because the only thing that actually changes is the root, from _src to _dest.

 ### Want permalinks?

 Don't move things.